StarPlayrX/bigmac/README.md

 3. FireWire 400 and 800 Hard Drive and SSD Support (booting from FW currently fails)
 4. Automatic Legacy WiFi 802.11n Patch (will also have a custom override using ./postinstall -L)
 5. Legacy Bluetooth2 disabler, Bluetooth4 enabler (with card or BT4LE dongle)
-6. BMO2.dmg a fully patched clean system disks with LegacyWiFi or 802.11ac WiFi.
-(Available Now)
+6. BMO2.dmg a fully patched clean system disks with LegacyWiFi or 802.11ac WiFi
 7. Working on ease of use improvements.
 8. Software Update Downloads for Full Installs (VMM Spoofing)
 9. Optional Apple Developer Seed Support Downloads